-- A. The overall purpose of assessment shall be to improve the quality of instruction in compliance with the mandates of State Regulations regarding the assessment of the performance of instructional personnel. - B. Observations and assessments shall be in accordance with the following provisions:
+A. The purpose of evaluation shall be to improve the quality of instruction in compliance with the mandates of State Regulations regarding the evaluation of the performance of instructional personnel.
+Evaluations shall be based on a combination of the Status Score (observable) and the Value Added (student achievement) to create a Summative Score (final outcome).